-Our Alkali Business is one of the world's leading producers of natural soda ash.
-Natural soda ash is processed from trona, a sodium carbonate mineral composed of soda ash (Na2CO3), sodium bicarbonate (NaHCO3) and water with the chemical formula Na2CO3NaHCO3H2O.
+Our Alkali Business produced natural soda ash, which is processed from trona, a sodium carbonate mineral composed of soda ash (Na2CO3), sodium bicarbonate (NaHCO3) and water with the chemical formula Na2CO3NaHCO3H2O.

 Approximately 50% of the world's natural soda ash capacity is from trona extracted from underground mines and brine (solution) mining in the Green River Basin of southwestern Wyoming.
 Our trona mining and processing facilities are located in southwestern Wyoming approximately 18 miles west of the city of Green River, Wyoming.
-The following maps show the location of our mining property, as of December 31, 2023:
+The following maps show the location of our mining property, as of December 31, 2024: